-An independent valuation was carried out by the registered valuer, Lomara Associates, in June 2021 for investment properties of the company to assess the fair value of investment properties held by the company.
+An independent valuation was carried out by the registered valuer, Lomara Associates, in June 2022 for investment properties of the company to assess the fair value of investment properties held by the company.
 The directors' and management work closely with the external valuer to establish the appropriate valuation techniques and inputs to the valuation model.
-The valuation methodology adopted by the valuer was Income Approach.
-Valuer has used the actual rentals and current occupancy levels as base rental levels in making the valuation assessments for all the properties except for the Jet Point Stage 5 property where the construction of the property was completed towards the end of the current financial year.
-The company has already secured two tenants for the ground floor and is currently in the process of seeking more tenants for this property.
+The valuation methodology adopted by the valuer was Income Approach (direct capitalisation approach and discounted cash flow approach) except for the Reservoir Road, Suva property which was valued under the Market Approach.
+Valuations are mainly based on Level 3 inputs.
+Valuer has used the base rentals as starting point and have adjusted for vacancy considering current occupancy levels in making the valuation assessments for all the properties.